doctrine/orm/docs/en/reference/batch-processing.rst

     Results may be fully buffered by the database client/ connection allocating additional memory not visible to the PHP process.
-For large sets this may easily kill the process for no apparant reason.
+For large sets this may easily kill the process for no apparent reason.

 Bulk Deletes